dk14/wolfram-mega/docs/dsl.md

 Both, overcollaterization and undercollaterization can be seen as an attempt at perpetual motion.

-When unnecessary collateral is locked - trader puts energy from nowhere (nature is efficient).
+When unnecessary collateral is locked - trader **puts** energy from nowhere (nature is efficient, thus trader miscalculates).
 It breaks conservation.

-When collateral double-counted (which Bitcoin finite supply prevents) - trader takes energy from nowhere.
+When collateral double-counted (which Bitcoin finite supply prevents in theory) - trader **takes** energy from nowhere.
 It breaks conservation.

 Formally, this is simply: